invertedv/chutils/README.md

 - Import fixed-width (flat) files.
 - Range checking for int/float fields
 - Levels checking for String/FixedString fields
-- More complex adjustments to field that are more easily implemented in Go than SQL
+- Complex adjustments to a field that are more easily implemented in Go than SQL
 - Creation of new fields
 - Reading from either text files or SQL
 - ClickHouse CREATE TABLE generation